-During the first 6-month training cycle, the Fellow will spend most of her/his time in the General Neuropsychology Clinic at the Integrated Care Campus - Beltline Location, primarily working with 2-3 Faculty on a rotating basis.
+Months 1-6: During the first 6-month training cycle, the Fellow will spend most of her/his time in the General Neuropsychology Clinic, primarily working with 3 Faculty on a rotating basis.
 This will afford the Fellow the opportunity to see a wide variety of presenting concerns while adjusting to a new medical system, learning the electronic medical record, and adapting to the expectations of Fellowship.

-The second 6-month training cycle will involve the Fellow transitioning to one of our inpatient hospitals for a 3-month rotation in the acute medical setting, followed by a 3-month rotation in an inpatient rehabilitation center.
-It is anticipated that by the end of the first year, the Fellow will have both general outpatient and inpatient experiences that will allow for successful transition into Year 2.
+Months 7-9: The Fellow will then transition to a 3-month Neurodegenerative rotation with 2-3 Faculty who specialize in dementia.
+During this time, the Fellow will increase knowledge base on dementia differentials.